+How many crashes happen in a parking lot?
 According to the National Safety Council (NSC), at least 60,000 individuals are hurt in parking lots and garages annually on average.
-Five hundred or more of these individuals sustain fatal injuries.
+Five hundred or more of these individuals sustained fatal injuries.
 Parking lot driving can be frustrating.
-They might be crowded with pedestrians, and challenging to drive in.
+They might be crowded with pedestrians and challenging to drive in.

 Due to the slow speed at which you must drive, parking lots are often perceived as safe, but this perception alone makes them far more dangerous than they need to be.
 In the US, 66% of drivers make phone calls while driving in the parking lot, 63% configure their GPS, 56% send texts, and 52% use social media, according to a National Safety Council survey.